tmtsoftware/csw/docs/src/main/MigrationTo2.0.0/prefix.md

 # Logging Service

-The constuction of a Logging Service is typically done using a `LoggerFactory`.  `LoggerFactory` now takes a Prefix instead of just a component name String.
-For components, this is done for you automatically in the framework.
+The construction of a Logging Service is typically done using a `LoggerFactory`. `LoggerFactory` now takes a Prefix instead of just a component name String.
+For components, this is done automatically for you in the framework.
 This has the additional effect that the Subsystem and Component Name are now added to the log messages.

 For example, in CSW 1: